Tábor: Main square

 The largest building on the square is the Dean Church of the Transfiguration of Jesus on the Mount Tabor.
 It was built in 1480–1512 in the style of the Bohemian Renaissance.
 In the centre of the square there are a Renaissance fountain from 1567–1568, and a statue of Jan Žižka, the greatest of the Hussite leaders.
 The statue was created in 1884 by Josef Strachovský and replaced a defective statue from 1877 by Josef Václav Myslbek.

 The Old Town Hall was built in stages from 1420 to 1521 in late Gothic style.
-After it was damaged in the Thirty Year's War, it was reconstructed in Baroque style, but in 1878 its late Gothic appearance was restored, and since then no major alterations have been made.
+After it was damaged in the Thirty Year's War, it was reconstructed in Baroque style, but in 1878 its late Gothic appearance was restored according to the plans by Josef Niklas, and since then no major alterations have been made.
 Since 1960, its premises have been used for the Hussite Museum and galleries, and the largest and most representative hall is used for important cultural events.
 The museum contains interesting relics of the Hussite period such as the Altar Wings of Roudníky.

 Ecclesiastical buildings

-The second church in the historical centre is the Church of Nativity of the Virgin Mary in the complex of Discalced Augustinians Monastery.
+The second church in the historical centre is the Church of Nativity of the Virgin Mary in the complex of the Discalced Augustinian Monastery.
 The monastery complex was built on the site of abandoned houses in 1642–1666.
 The church has a Classical Baroque facade.
-At the beginning of the 19th century the monastery was abolished and the building was converted into a prison.
+At the beginning of the 19th century the monastery was closed down and the building was converted into a prison.
 Today, the local museum has its headquarters and depository there, and both the monastery and the church are inaccessible.

 The former Church of Saints Philip and James is located below the town walls and is the oldest sacral building in Tábor.
 Its existence was first mentioned in 1377.
-It was originally a cemetery chapel, rebuilt to a Baroque church after 1744.
+It was originally a cemetery chapel, rebuilt as a Baroque church after 1744.
 Today it serves cultural purposes.

 The Church of the Assumption of the Virgin Mary in Klokoty is a Baroque pilgrimage church.
 The church was built in 1700–1714 and in the following years, cloisters and chapels were added.
 It is one of the most valuable cultural monuments in the region.
 It still serves religious purposes.
 The way to it is lined with Stations of the Cross.